CesiumGS/cesium-unreal/Documentation/using-prerelease-packages.md

 1. If you previously installed the Cesium for Unreal plugin via the Unreal Engine Marketplace, uninstall it first.
 2. Find Unreal Engine's `Engine/Plugins/Marketplace` directory.
 For example, on Unreal Engine 5.2 on Windows, this is typically `C:\Program Files\Epic Games\UE_5.2\Engine\Plugins\Marketplace`.
 You may need to create the `Marketplace` directory yourself.
 3. If the `CesiumForUnreal` subdirectory already exists in this `Marketplace` directory, delete it first to make sure you're getting a clean installation.
-4. Extract the release ZIP into this `Marketplace` directory. f you've done this correctly, you'll find a `CesiumForUnreal` sub-directory inside the `Marketplace` directory.
+4. Extract the release ZIP into this `Marketplace` directory.
+If you've done this correctly, you'll find a `CesiumForUnreal` sub-directory inside the `Marketplace` directory.